f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 We will start by deploying the web server (simple Hello World Java Web App) on a EC2 instance in AWS.

 1. Create the AWS environment and VPN

+.. warning:: If you already created an AWS Application in Class 2 Module 4 (AWS SSG) or Class 5 Module 8 (VE creation),
+             you do not need to recreate this item.

 SSH Ubuntu host in lab environment: